sitzmaa/WebBrowser/README.md

 # WebBrowser
-Source code for the hstl web browser
+Source code for the web browser

 ## Project Goals

 - Create a lightweight web browser and file viewer
-- hstl browser will function to acceptable parameters on Windows, MacOS and Linux environments
+- browser will function to acceptable parameters on Windows, MacOS and Linux environments

 ### Defining Lightweight